kayodeakanni/smart-queuing-system/README.md

 While Naomi Semiconductors has plenty of revenue to install a quality system, this is still a significant investment and they would ideally like it to last for at least 5-10 years.

-# Scenario 2: Retail Sector
+# Scenario 2: The Retail Sector
-Below is the second scenario.
+The second scenario is here below.
 Again, your job is to read through the scenario and figure out which type of hardware might best fit the client's needs.

 The Scenario
 PriceRight Singapore has one of its smaller outlets in the tiny neighborhood of Dover.
 Mr. Lin is the store manager—and like any good store manager, he wants to use Edge AI to help maximize his profit this year.